fipharraguerre/git/README.txt

 ### Planned Enhancements

-- Implement a separate Python job that runs every n hours to manage the `unsuccessful_tasks` table.
+- Implement a separate Python job that runs every 4 hours to manage the `unsuccessful_tasks` table.
 - Improve filtering options and allow users to query unsuccessful tasks by date, host, or client.

 ## License